djbrieck/brieckspro/content/posts/HP-EliteBook-840-G5-quickspecs-more/index.md

 [HP EliteBook 840 G5 Repair - iFixit](https://www.ifixit.com/Device/HP_EliteBook_840_G5)

+# Boot up special keys

+- Enter BIOS setup / configuration  Press <kbd>F10</kbd> when you see the HP Logo show up on the screen.

+- Selecting a boot up device, Press <kbd>F9</kbd> when you see the HP Logo.

 # Power and charging facts

 ## USB-C power adapters

-45 Watt or 65 Watt recommended by HP
+45 Watt or 65 Watt chargers recommended by HP

 For 45 Watt adapter HP notes the following voltages and wattage's supported.